Today I thought it was time for some newlywed advice, because thinking back, there are so many things I wish I knew before I got married.

 Oh, and here’s another gem: once the debt is paid off, live on one income.
 ALWAYS live on one income.
 If you expect that one parent will eventually stay at home with kids, then you need to learn how to live on one income now.
 Take the second income and save it for the house, or a car, or whatever.
 But live within your means early, and it will put you on such better ground moving forward.

 2. In-laws matter more than you think.
-Get along with them now!
+Get along with them even before marriage!

 When we’re dating and engaged we’re so focused on the person we’re marrying.
 But, as one Facebook reader said,